-Tim has six titles available to download from Amazon worldwide in e-book format or to order as paperback.
+Tim has seven titles available to download from Amazon worldwide in e-book and paperback formats or to read on Kindle Unlimited.
 Click on the book titles or covers to go to the Amazon book page:

 Britannia lies exposed to barbarian invaders by the end of Roman rule.
 Cruel tyrant Vortigern has seized control and chosen to employ Saxons in his mercenary army.
 But who is the master and who the puppet?